freenas/freenas-docs/userguide/sharing.rst

   in
   :menuselection:`Services --> SMB`.

-* When the :guilabel:`Browsable to Network Clients` box is checked (the default), the share is visible when the user lists the available shares through Windows File Explorer or through the *net view* command.
-If the
-  share is flagged as a :guilabel:`home share`, unchecking this box hides the *homes* share so that only the dynamically generated home share with the authenticated username will be visible (in contrast with a share named *homes* and the dynamically-generated home share both being visible).
+* When the :guilabel:`Browsable to Network Clients` box is checked (the default), the share is visible when the user lists the available shares through Windows File Explorer or through :command:`net view`.
+When the :guilabel:`Use as a home share` box is checked, unchecking the :guilabel:`Browsable to Network Clients` box hides the share named *homes* so that only the dynamically generated share granting access to the authenticated user's home directory will be visible (in contrast with a share named *homes* and the home directory both being visible).
 Users are not automatically granted read or write permissions on browsable shares.
   This option provides no real security because shares that are not visible in Windows File Explorer can still be accessed with a *UNC* path.

 * If some files on a shared volume should be hidden and inaccessible to users, put a *veto files=* line in the